Jax05/100-days-of-code/log.md

 ### Day 9: July 17th, 2017, Monday

 **Progress Today**: Learned some CSS flexbox stuff today.
 I'm preparing to start working on portfolio projects within the next few days.

+### Day 10: July 18th, 2017, Tuesday

+**Progress Today**: Spent about 6-7 hours working on labs for Flatiron.
+This one in particular had me stumped for quite a while, but I ended up solving it and feeling really good.

+### Day 11: July 19th, 2017, Wednesday

+**Progress Today**: Honestly, I was pretty exhausted after work but decided I wasn't gonna miss another day of the challenge.
+I ended up finishing the CSS Flexbox section on FreeCodeCamp so now I'm ready for the Applied Responsive Web Design Projects which takes an estimated 150 hours (yeah right ha).
+I also worked on a lab for Flatiron and did some Ruby stuff on Codecademy.